chickazee4/starling/docs/libstarling.md

 This header contains the following data structures:

+* `Starling_return_code` (`enum`): rather than plain integer error codes, library functions which return integers will return one or more of the named codes within this enum — check the source library header for all options (should all be more or less self-explanatory).
 * `Starling_field_type` (`enum`): the 12 "field types" possible for a Starling field (character, numeric, etc.).
 Most of these are quite rare; character is the most common.
-The "field type" is immaterial to the actual type that the data is stored as by `libstarling`, which will always be a `char *`, but it could be useful for casting/parsing the data.
+The "field type" is immaterial to the C type that the data is stored as by `libstarling`, which will always be a `char *`, but it could be useful for casting/parsing the data.
+Check the source code to see all options.
+They are mostly self-explanatory except for `FT_LOGICAL` (these are simply booleans) and `FT_MEMO` (this doesn't seem to be used in Starling, but in the base DBF format, it does something similar to what entries specified as "external" do in Starling).
 * `Starling_entry_type` (`enum`): either `ET_INTERNAL` or `ET_EXTERNAL`. `ET_EXTERNAL` refers to a field in the .dbf that does not contain content, but rather a pointer to somewhere in the database's .var file. `ET_INTERNAL` is used for a field that contains all of its content in the .dbf itself.
 * `Starling_record_hdr` (`struct`): the struct representation of a Starling field, basically equivalent to a column of data.
 This struct contains the following members:
   - `name` (`char *`): the name of the field (=column heading).